bmcsoftware/vscode-ispw/ispw/README.md

 - `ISPW.Level`: the ISPW level to use when loading tasks
 - `ISPW.Topaz CLI Installation Path`: the absolute path to the local Topaz Workbench CLI installation
 - `ISPW.YAML Mapping File`: the path to the ISPW configuration yaml file.
 This path may be relative to the workspace folder or absolute.
 If a relative file path is used, the yaml file must exist in the workspace.
 The path must contain the file name of the ISPW configuration mapping file.
+- `ISPW.CES URL`: The URL to access running instance of CES.
+- `ISPW.Security Token`: The CES Personal Access Token generated from CES security settings.
 ## Command Descriptions

 ![ISPW commands](ispw/media/ISPW-commands.png)